biospectrabysequencing/BBS_Meeting_2015/morning_minutes.md

 * 1 - 3 have common ground as do the across the board - these are the **core**

+* documentation - need for wet and dry versions
+* moa == automation and reproducibility

 **Analysis**

 Phil asked direction of TASSEL 5 dev.

 * TASSEL 5 use case is land races - out breeding
 * Are they amendable to community derived code? - yes - a reason for BBS approach.

+## creating sub projects

+To enable some distributed workflows within git.

+## per species best practices

+We are dealing with biology, different organisms have different volumes of resources, and hence best practice.